 Pre-Launch Inventory - An improvement to the manufacturing process for the Company's primary excipient, fumaryl diketopiperazine ("FDKP") was demonstrated to be viable and management expects to realize an economic benefit in the future as a result of such process improvement.
 Accordingly, the Company is required to assess whether to capitalize inventory costs related to such excipient prior to regulatory approval of the new supplier and the improved manufacturing process.
 In doing so, management must consider a number of factors in order to determine the amount of inventory to be capitalized, including the historical experience of achieving regulatory approvals for the Company's manufacturing process, feedback from regulatory agencies on the changes being effected and the amount of inventory that is likely to be used in commercial production.
 The shelf life of the excipient will be determined as part of the regulatory approval process; in the interim, the Company must assess the available stability data to determine whether there is likely to be adequate shelf life to support anticipated future sales occurring beyond the expected approval date of the new raw material.
-If management is aware of any specific material risks or contingencies other than the normal regulatory review and approval process, choosing instead to recognize such costs as a research and development expense in the period incurred.
+If management is aware of any specific material risks or contingencies other than the normal regulatory review and approval process, or if the criteria for capitalizing inventory produced prior to regulatory approval are otherwise not met, the Company would not capitalize such inventory costs, choosing instead to recognize such costs as a research and development expense in the period incurred.

 Inventories - Inventories are stated at the lower of cost or net realizable value.
 The Company determines the cost of inventory using the first-in, first-out, or FIFO, method.
 The Company capitalizes inventory costs associated with the Company's products based on management's judgment that future economic benefits are expected to be realized; otherwise, such costs are expensed as incurred as cost of goods sold.
-The Company uses a contract manufacturing organization outside of the U.S. for certain stages of inventory.
+The Company uses a contract manufacturing organization outside of the U.S. for certain stages of V-Go inventory.